• Skip to primary navigation

 Instructions

 • In a bowl with a spout, combine eggs, milk, flour, salt and dry mustard and blend with a hand mixer until well combined.
-Place in refrigerator for at least 30 minutes.
+Let the batter sit for at least 30 minutes.

 • Preheat oven to 425º.
 Place 1 teaspoon oil in each hole of a 12 hole muffin tray.
 Place on top rack in the oven and bake until the oil is hot and almost smoking.